morgansgarage/my-portfolio/README.md

-# my-portfolio
+# Scott Morgan's Portfolio

-This is my professional portfolio
+This is my professional.
+It uses AWS and ReactJS